gph03n1x/Flamel/README.md

 ## Flamel

-Flamel is a program which compares different path-finding algorithms.
+Flamel is a program which visualizes and compares different path-finding algorithms.

-### Adding features like :
+### Todos :
-- Graphical User Interface.
-- Clean code. ( I am trying )
+- Usable graphical environment
+- Make configurable options
+- Add comments to the code
+- Optimize if possible